NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 a good solution, perhaps different initial values for the intrinsics should be tried.
 For example, one can try changing the sign of the initial distortion coefficients, or make their values much smaller.

+It is good to use a lens distortion model such as the one ASP calls *Tsai* (:numref:`pinholemodels`), as then the distortion operation is a simple formula, which is fast and convenient in bundle adjustment, when projecting into the camera is the key operation.
+Using models like *Photometrix* and *Brown-Conrady* is not advised.

 Here we assumed all intrinsics are shared.
 See :numref:`kaguya_tc_refine_intrinsics` for how to have several groups of